 - International Building Code 2006 edition

 - International Plumbing Code 2006 edition

 An inspection is required at various stages of the construction process.
 The first inspection would probably be a footing inspection before any concrete is poured.
 If a slab is involved, any plumbing and/or electric installed under that slab would also need inspecting before concrete is poured.
 The next inspection would be the rough-in inspection, which includes the framing, plumbing, electrical, HVAC, and gas systems before any drywall is installed.
 This inspection also includes fireplaces.
 Sometime between this inspection and the final, an inspection is required to get permanent power.
 Lastly comes the final inspection where framing, plumbing, electrical, HVAC, driveway and culvert pipe, house number, landscaping and soil erosion measures are to be completed.
 A Certificate of Occupancy is issued when all inspections have been completed.

-WHAT DO I DO WHEN I’M READY FOR AN INSPECTION?
 Call the Building Department at 912-554.7456.
 Please have your permit number available.

 WHO SHOULD I CALL IF I HAVE QUESTIONS REGARDING LICENSES, TESTS, AND INVESTIGATION OF CONTRACTORS’ WORKMANSHIP?

 WHO SHOULD I CALL IF I HAVE COMPLAINT OR DISPUTE WITH MY BUILDER?